gschmutz/stream-processing-workshop/06-mqtt-to-kafka-s3-timescaledb/README.md

 > **Note:** JOLT is a Java library and there is no official Python port.
 Community packages that attempt to replicate JOLT in Python are incomplete and not production-ready.
 For the Python implementation we therefore apply the same transformation logic directly in code rather than interpreting a JOLT spec.

-The script needs to be able to reach the Kafka broker and Schema Registry, which are only accessible inside the Docker Compose network.
-We could deploy it as a Docker container (a `Dockerfile` is provided in the `python/` folder for that purpose), but for workshop simplicity we will run it directly inside Jupyter, which is already part of the platform.

-### Preparation
+### Run the code in Jupyter

+The simplest way to run the python code is from Jupyter notebook.
 In a browser window, navigate to <http://dataplatform:28888> and use token `abc123!` to login.

 Create a new notebook and install the only dependency needed: